|LW.12356 / LW.12357

 The Civil Litigation-Employment Law Clinic, Semester-Long, provides one semester of in-depth training in the tasks and skills involved in civil litigation through simulation and fieldwork cases involving employment law.
 In the Fall semester, the classroom and simulation focuses on the pre-trial process through discovery, including depositions.
 In the Spring semester, the classroom and simulation focuses on summary judgment and trial work.
 Students work on the Clinic’s docket of cases in both semesters.
 Students who wish to take both semesters should apply for the full-year course, which is listed under a different course number.
 The combined enrollment in the full-year course and the semester-long course will be not more than a total of 8 students in both the Fall and Spring semesters.

 The Clinic represents individuals in claims of (1) employment discrimination based on race, sex, national origin, age and disability; (2) violations of the Family and Medical Leave Act (denial of leave and retaliation); and (3) violations of the minimum wage and overtime pay laws.
 Most of the Clinic cases are in federal court, although some are in federal agencies such as the EEOC and the Department of Labor, or in state or local agencies such as the New York City Commission on Human Rights.

 The Clinic’s docket comes from cases referred by the pro se office of the federal courts, other attorneys, and civil rights organizations.
-From time to time the Clinic acts as co-counsel with outside organizations such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers; the Legal Aid Society and MFY Legal Services, Inc. (a legal services organization that represents low income individuals); and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.
+From time to time the Clinic acts as co-counsel with outside organizations such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers; the Legal Aid Society and MFY Legal Services, Inc. (two legal services organizations that represent low income individuals); and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.